jakobharder/burntime/README.md

 - dropped items and in rooms:
   - no weapons or food
   - less materials
+- trader, dogs and mutants are dangerously strong
 - enemies:
   - make camps independent of player progress